 Note: Most of my personal projects aren't optimised for smaller

 screens.
 Please check back on a larger one if you can!

 A React-based sequencer and synthesiser controlled using the mouse and keyboard, rather than mouse alone.
 The number keys are used to indicate which points in the sequence should be updated, freeing up the viewport to display one slider per synthesiser parameter, and allowing multiple points at once.
 Animations are performed using react-spring.

-While using document-wide keyboard and mouse events with React hooks, I uncovered and submitted an issue about the way React handles DOM event subscriptions (github.com/facebook/react/issues/14750), prompting an in-depth response from Dan Abramov of Facebook.
+While using document-wide keyboard and mouse events with React hooks, I uncovered and submitted an issue about the way React handles DOM event subscriptions (github.com/facebook/react/issues/14750), prompting an in-depth response from a developer at Facebook.

 A Reason and React-based step sequencer supporting independent timings and pattern lengths per synthesiser parameter, resulting in complex variations in sound.
 Parameters temporarily update as the cursor travels over each component, encouraging happy accidents and experimentation.
-Some functionality is tested using Jest.
+Some functionality is tested using Jest and react-testing-library.